ravitalari/library/README.md

 ## Library Management
-Its shows about the available books in the Library and to add new book details
+Project to show Available books in the Library and to add new book details

+## Project Design plan

+1) Creating the List View of the Books
+2) Creating the Create View of the Books
+3) Implementing Redux store for State Management
+4) Storing the created Books in store
+5) Implemented Router Functionality
+6) Once Book got created navigating the user to List View

 ## Softwares Requires
 Node Version 12+